 Image from Menslifeadvice.com

 Now, how can the DGA be practically used to improve your diet for a healthy lifestyle?
 One section of this article that I felt was very practical was the “Substitutions to Promote a Healthier Diet”.
-This is exactly why I felt this section of the DGA was appropriate for our Healthy Swap Saturday.
+This is exactly why I felt this section of the DGA was appropriate for our Superior Substitution.
 Substitutions or “small shifts in food choices” is listed as number 8 on “The Top 10 Things You Need to Know About the 2015-2020 Dietary Guidelines for Americans“, which is a great resource for some of the points I’ve mentioned.
 Listed below are some examples of healthy food substitutions that you could start trying today based on the DGA recommendations (as well as Happily Ever Healthy Approved!):

 Original Choice: Whole milk

 Original Choice: Sugary cereal

 Healthier Substitution: Whole wheat bread

 Original Choice: Regular soup

 Original Choice: Fruit products with added sugar